-ECE 31 Child, Family, and Community
+ECE 31 Child, Family, Community 3 units

-Not open for credit to student with credit in FCS 31
+Not open for credit to student with credit in FCS 31 Transferable to CSU/UC

 C-ID CDEV 110

 An examination of the developing child in a societal context focusing on the interrelationship of family, school and community and emphasizes historical and socio-cultural factors.
 The processes of socialization and identity development will be highlighted, showing the importance of respectful, reciprocal, relationships that support and empower families.
 (L)